simonrose121/phd/_posts/2016-11-21-pedagogys.md

 categories: teaching
 ---

+Pedagogy - "the method and practice of teaching, especially as an academic subject or theoretical concept"

 Educational programming tools can be used to teach programming in many different ways.
 These pedagogys usually fall somewhere on these two axis; instructionism vs constructivism and individual vs collaborative learning.

 ![Pedagogies]({{ site.url }}{{ site.baseurl }}/assets/pedagogy.png){:width="400px"}